 Multi-modality research projects are also encouraged and may be fostered by the complementary interests of participating faculty.
 The program combines faculty and resources from both UB and Roswell Park.

 Individual student programs are tailored to the student’s needs and interest, and to ensure broad experience in the major areas of the medical physics.
 A graduate student in the Medical Physics Program enjoys considerable freedom in the development of dissertation research and in the choice of his/her major professor.

 A total of at least 72 credit hours are required for the PhD degree.
-Of this total, at least 28 credit hours must be earned in formal didactic coursework (including letter-graded Independent Study), as well as 4 credit hours in Seminar plus at least 2 credit hours Medical Physics Practicum; excluded are Research, Thesis Guidance, Supervised Teaching, and (unless receiving a priori approval under special circumstances) pass/fail Independent Study courses.
+Of this total, at least 30 credit hours must be earned in formal didactic coursework (including letter-graded Independent Study), as well as including 4 credit hours in Seminar plus at least 2 credit hours Medical Physics Practicum (at least 1 in each of imaging and therapy physics); excluded are Research, Thesis Guidance, Supervised Teaching, and (unless receiving a priori approval under special circumstances) pass/fail Independent Study courses.
 Where appropriate, didactic course credits may be transferred from other graduate programs.